 Enrolling, visas, insurance and accommodation

-Your tuition fees will due by Census date as normal, or deferred to FEE-HELP if you have a HELP loan.
+Your tuition fees will be due by Census date as normal or deferred to FEE-HELP if you have a HELP loan.

 Students on a Bond scholarship must maintain full time enrolment (40 credit points) for the duration of their exchange program.
-Students seeking to enrol in 30 credit points, must be approved by the Student Business Centre prior to departure.
+Students seeking to enrol in 30 credit points, must be approved by the Student Assist prior to departure.
 Please refer to the Student Handbook, "Division 10 - Scholarships".

 Once your application has been accepted and processed by the host institution, they will send you an Official Acceptance Letter, which you need in order to apply for a student visa.